+What will you serve for game day?
 What’s better than pulled pork?
 A pulled pork crock pot recipe, that’s what!
 As soon as I hear I can dump a bunch of ingredients into my crock-pot, close the lid, set it and come back several hours later to a delicious meal, I’m in.
 Problem is a lot of the recipes I have tried are really not that good.
 They are acceptable, but I would never make them again.
 So I set out to come up with a pulled pork recipe that was not only delicious, but one that was also gluten free.
 Well, it doesn’t get any easier than this gluten-free Texas-Style Crock-Pot Pulled Pork recipe!

 Easy Pulled Pork Crock-Pot Recipe